merlinschumacher/nelko-p21-capture/README.md

 - SELFTEST: This triggers the test print, the printer generates when hitting the power button once.
 - PRINT x: Prints x copies of the label
 - BAR: prints only a completely black label
 - BARCODE: might do something, but doesn't correspond to the TSPL2 syntax.
 I saw it print a slightly messy black bar.
 I skipped all other barcode commands, after checking if QRCODE works.
 It doesn't.
+- INITIALPRINTER: Triggers a factory reset.

 The printer also exposes a serial USB connection to the PC but only returns `ERROR0` on any command.